Maximize monetization and retention with the top four subscription pricing models for 2023.

 Companies spend countless hours improving their product, tweaking their positioning, and acquiring new customers.
 Yet most subscription companies spend precious little time thinking about their pricing.
 We studied over 10,000 blog posts on growth, and found that only one in ten blog posts were about pricing.

 But while pricing discussions are often overshadowed by acquisition, pricing is one of the most important levers for revenue growth.
 Data from 512 companies shows that monetization has nearly 2x the impact of acquisition efforts, and a massive 4x the improvement from time spent acquiring more customers.

 4 types of subscription pricing models

 1. Fixed / flat-rate pricing model

 Fixed pricing stays simple: a single product, a fixed set of features, and a fixed price per month.

 Basecamp offers flat-rate pricing on their project management software.

 Flat-rate pricing is easier to communicate and easier to sell; if you're adding valuable features, simply raise your rate.
 If you add additional products, the fixed price goes on top of your base fixed rate.
 It's been used by several streaming services and is at the core of the dollar shave club's initial success.

 But while flat-rate subscription pricing might be easy for potential customers to understand, it often means leaving money on the table.
 Keeping prices low means missing out on additional revenue from larger companies; and vice-versa, smaller companies might be priced out of higher-cost tools.

 2. Tiered pricing model

 Tiered pricing allows companies to offer multiple packages with different features and product combinations available at different price points.
-The number of packages can vary, but most subscription companies offer two or three tiers.
+The number of packages can vary, but most subscription companies offer two or three pricing tiers.